 Quinoa is a wonderful gluten-free, plant-based protein food that offers a number of dietary fiber and minerals.
 Its approximate 3 grams of fiber per serving helps you feel fuller longer, while its 6 grams of protein per serving helps curb food cravings.
 This makes for a great, plant-based protein source to take on after a workout.

 This complete vegetarian protein comes in the form of a seed, which also makes the food very easy to prepare, consume, and digest.
 If you’re looking for a solid source of plant-based protein that is completely free of gluten try Quinoa.
 There are many brands out there you can try.

-One brand we recommend trying are the Bolivian organic Royal Quiona seeds.
-Their fiber-filled vegan protein is sure to become a staple in your diet – vegan or not, Quiona is sure to provide you with a plentiful number of health benefits.
+One brand we recommend trying are the Bolivian organic Royal Quinoa seeds.
+Their fiber-filled vegan protein is sure to become a staple in your diet – vegan or not, Quinoa is sure to provide you with a plentiful number of health benefits.

 Chia Seeds: 5 grams of protein per ounce

 Another great source of plant-based seeds that are filled with protein are Chia Seeds.
 These are a great source of nutrition for any weight-lifter and are considered very healthy.
 Chia Seeds are full of healthy minerals, proteins, fats, and vitamins.
 They also have plenty of omega-3’s and antioxidants and go great with many foods.
 Chia Seeds can very easily be implemented into your diet.

 They can be used on salads, eaten with bread, and even used for baking desserts.
 For this reason Chia Seeds is a very convenient plant-based protein that is sure to provide you with adequate nutrition.
 They’ll also help you feel fuller for longer.